 We also want to make sure during you are seeing at least one doctor.
 To win a case you need medical records to prove you are disabled.
 When you come into the office to meet with us you should have a list of your doctors and hospitals.
 You should know when you were hospitalized.
 We are also looking to see if your doctor practices in the area that makes you disabled.
 For example it is very difficult to win a case based on depression if you only see your primary care doctor.

 We will typically review the disabilities you have, the treatment(s) you have received and any opinions from your doctors.
-We will tell you if we believe you meet the requirements to get disability benefits.
+We will tell you if we believe you meet the social security disability criteria to get disability benefits.
 Sometimes we will tell people we meet with what type of treatment they will need to prove they are disabled.
 An example of this would be if a person has a psychological disorder and needs to see a psychiatrist rather than a primary care physician.

-Case evaluations are helpful to potential applicants and the counsel who will be representing their case.
+Case evaluations on SSDI eligibility are helpful to potential applicants and the counsel who will be representing their case.
 If you are a first time applicant or have been denied SSDI benefits consider our office for representation.
-Contact us online for a free case evaluation or call #866-352-5238.
+Contact us online for a free case evaluation or call (800) 419-7606.

 More Information on Social Security Disability Criteria and SSDI Eligibility